IdoMunthe/mitovator/README.md

 # 💸Payday Countdown Wallpaper

-A motivational live wallpaper that counts down to your next payday — with an hourly short quotes to keep your spirit from crashing like a production server on Friday at 5 PM.
+A motivational live wallpaper that counts down to your next payday — with an hourly short quotes to give you a lil bit of dopamine boost every now and then.

 ---